ConnorMatthews/ConnorMatthews.github.io/README.md

 ## Prerequisites
 For this tutorial you should already have a resume made in a word processor.
 Your resume should be logically divided into sections such as work experience, education and technical skills.
 You will also need to have a GitHub account, and Git installed on your computer.
 Some parts will require you to use Git Bash.
 It is assumed that you know how to do basic terminal tasks like navigating through file hierarchies.
 This tutorial was done on a Windows 10 computer so step details may vary on different operating systems.

-## Part 1: Formatting a resume with Markdown
+## Part 1: Formatting a Resume With Markdown
 Markdown is a markup language.
 That means it uses certain symbols to format a text document.
 Markdown features a very simple syntax and is widely supported and extended.
 You will see how GitHub and Jekyll interact with Markdown shortly.
 ### Markdown Syntax
 Here is all of the Markdown you will need to know to format your resume.